Mexican drug cartels recruiting Texas children

 | SAN ANTONIO

-SAN ANTONIO Texas law enforcement officials say several Mexican drug cartels are luring American children as young as 11 to work in their smuggling operations.
+SAN ANTONIO Texas law enforcement officials say several Mexican drug cartels are luring youngsters as young as 11 to work in their smuggling operations.

 Steven McCraw, director of the Texas Department of Public Safety, told Reuters the drug gangs have a chilling name for the young Texans lured into their operations.